-Any violent assault, crime of threatening or stalking behavior that takes place between parties that fall into one of these groups would be treated as a domestic violence crime.
-It is important to understand that there is no such thing as a crime of "domestic violence" in the State of Connecticut.
-Rather, whatever crime you are charged with is treated as domestic violence offence if it occurred between parties included in the list above because the offense is a crime of violence and secondly because it involved people related under the definition of a “family” as set forth by the statute.
-The distinction is critical as domestic violence crimes are then handled on a separate docket and then they are handled with additional protections and procedural difficulties than in normal criminal cases which makes resolving them more complicated.
-In almost every instance when your case is classified as a domestic violence matter it will carry more procedural hurdle including orders of protection and conditions of release.
-So, if you have been charged with strangulation call a top Stamford domestic violence defense attorney at the Law Offices of Allan F. Friedman today.Next Day Arraignmemt
+Any violent assault, the crime of threatening or stalking behavior that takes place between parties that fall into one of these groups would be treated as a domestic violence crime.
+It is essential to understand that there is no such thing as a crime of "domestic violence" in the State of Connecticut.
+Instead, whatever crime you are charged with is treated as domestic violence offense if it occurred between parties included in the list above.
+The distinction is critical as domestic violence crimes are then handled on a separate docket.
+Then they are treated with additional protections and procedural difficulties than in ordinary criminal cases, which makes resolving them more complicated.
+So, if you have been charged with strangulation, call a top Stamford domestic violence defense attorney Allan F. Friedman today.Next-Day Arraignment

-If you are arrested for the charge of strangulation for a domestic violence offense you will be issued a temporary order of protection by the Police and also required to appear in Court the next morning after your arrest.
-It would be a great idea to do a google search and retain a Stamford domestic violence defense attorney to go with you to the arraignment and give you advice and representation.
-During the arraignment the Court is going to make some important decisions which will have a lasting impact on your life during the duration of the case which could take several months to resolve.Interview with Family Relations Office
+If you are arrested for the charge of strangulation for a domestic violence offense, you will be issued a temporary order of protection by the police and also required to appear in court the next morning after your arrest.
+It would be a great idea to retain a Stamford domestic violence defense attorney to go with you to the arraignment and give you advice and representation.
+During the arraignment, the court is going to make some critical decisions that will have a lasting impact on your life during the duration of the case, which could take several months to resolve.Interview with Family Relations Office

-In the case of strangulation most likely the Court is going to impose some variety of criminal order of protection while the case is pending.
-These orders provide protection to alleged victims and they vary in level or degree based upon the circumstances of each individual case.
+In the case of strangulation, most likely, the court is going to impose some variety of criminal order of protection while the case is pending.
+These orders protect alleged victims, and they vary in level or degree based upon the circumstances of each case.

 Criminal orders of protection come in three different levels.
-The least invasive and entry level order is known as a "partial" order which will impose a court order that you do not harass, assault or annoy the other party while the case is pending.
+The least invasive and entry-level order is known as a "partial" order, which will impose a court order that you do not harass, assault, or annoy the other party while the case is pending.
 The next level of criminal order of protection is known as the "full" order a/k/a residential "stay away"criminal protective order which has all the same conditions as the "partial" order while allowing you to engage in normal contact with the victim but which prevents you from entering the home where the victim resides.
-The final type of criminal protective order is the "full no contact" criminal protective order which literally means do not have any contact with the victim.
-It must be noted that any violation of a criminal order of protection no matter how trivial is a felony.
-I have over the course of my 25 years of practice in the field of domestic violence defense seen many clients who had solid cases which the State could never prove at trial have to accept a plea negotiation because they later went out and contacted the victim in violation of a criminal order of protection.
-If you send a text message or email in violation of a criminal order of protection you are committing a felony and placing yourself in a very difficult situation.
+The final type of criminal protective order is the "full no contact" criminal protective order, which literally means do not have any contact with the victim.
+It must be noted that any violation of a criminal order of protection, no matter how trivial, is a felony

-I have seen that in many allegations of strangulation the accused client was actually only attempting to fend off an aggressor who was coming at him raining down fist strikes and blows and the act of restraining the victim by holding the victim by the neck was a defensive act to stop the attack.
-In cases of domestic violence the Police often make what is known as a "dual arrest" in Connecticut.
-This is a common practice where they do not take the time to sort out who was the primary aggressor and instead just arrest both parties involved and let the Court deal with it.
-Statistics show that in Connecticut up to 30% of arrests for domestic violence result in dual arrests.
+I have seen that in many allegations of strangulation, the accused client was actually only attempting to fend off an aggressor who was raining down fist strikes and blows and the act of restraining the victim by holding the victim by the neck was a defensive act.
+In cases of domestic violence, the police often make what is known as a "dual arrest" in Connecticut.
+They do not take the time to sort out who was the primary aggressor and instead just arrest both parties involved and let the Court deal with it.
+Statistics show that in Connecticut, up to 30% of arrests for domestic violence result in dual arrests.
 Self -defense is a valid defense to an allegation of strangulation.

-If you have been charged with strangulation you will be best served to select an attorney that has a primary focus defending domestic violence matters because domestic violence matters employ many defense methods that are unique to the field of domestic violence crimes law.
-If you are charged with strangulation in the 3rd degree and the injury is minor then a possible solution could be taking a course of anger management therapy which could lead to a dismissal of the charges.
-Many strangulation 3rd domestic violence cases have a successful disposition with some form of therapy or treatment and a dismissal agreed upon through discussions with family relations and the State’s Attorney.
+If you are charged with strangulation in the third degree, and the injury is minor, then a possible solution could be taking a course of anger management therapy, which could lead to a dismissal of the charges.
+Many strangulation third degree domestic violence cases have a successful disposition with some form of treatment or treatment, and a dismissal agreed upon through discussions with family relations and the state's attorney.

-In cases of strangulation in the 2nd degree, there are alternative methods available which also lead to a dismissal of the charges.
-In domestic violence matters they have their own diversionary program known as the Family Violence Education Program is a diversionary program.
-Basically this is a 10 week educational program that has a class that meets once a week for 10 weeks.
-If admitted to the program successful completion would result in a dismissal of all charges.
+In cases of strangulation in the second degree, there are alternative methods available, which also lead to a dismissal of the charges.
+In domestic violence matters, they have their own diversionary program known as the family violence education program is a diversionary program.
+Basically, this is a 10-week educational program that has a class that meets once a week.
+If admitted to the program, successful completion would result in a dismissal of all charges.

 We provide free initial consultations.
-I have 25 years of experience defending criminal charges throughout the State of Connecticut.
-During your initial consultation we will go over your goals of the representation which are usually a dismissal or a reduction of the charges and go over any special concerns that you may have.
+I have over 30 years of experience defending criminal charges throughout the State of Connecticut.
+During your initial consultation, we will go over your goals of the representation, which are usually a dismissal or a reduction of the charges and go over any unique concerns that you may have.
 Hiring an experienced Stamford domestic violence attorney can make the difference in having your case dismissed or reduced down to a lesser charge.

-If you have been arrested for strangulation in Greenwich, Stamford, Norwalk, Darien, New Canaan, Cos Cob, Fairfield, Westport, Wilton, Weston, Bridgeport and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
-We work on a flat fee basis and our rates are reasonable.
-We offer payments plans as needed.
-Call Attorney Friedman at 203.515.4110 to schedule your free initial consultation we are available 24/7.
+Do not hesitate to contact Attorney Friedman today.
+We work on a flat fee basis, and our rates are reasonable.
+We offer payment plans as needed.
+Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation.
+We are available 24/7.
 Or you can contact us online for a prompt response.